How to Clean Your Air Ducts

 » LEARN: Best home warranties for HVAC

 Cleaning your air ducts requires multiple tools.
 You may have some of them already, but others may require a trip to the hardware store.
-Things you'll need include:
+You’ll typically need:

 • Powerful electric leaf blower